Learnware-LAMDA/Learnware/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Replace this with a description of the change. -->

 ## How has his PR been tested?
+Please cover your changes with tests and attached the screenshots of tests results (if appropriate).

 <!---  Put an `x` in the boxes as follows. --->
 - [ ] Please pass the test by running `pytest tests/test_workflow` under upper directory of learnware.
 - [ ] If you add new features, please test new features on your own test scirpt.